Hotrod369/Reddit-Scraper-Analyzer/README.md

 ## Features

-**Data Scraping:** Utilize the scraper.py module to collect posts, comments, and user information from specified subreddits.
+**Data Scraping:** Utilize the `scraper.py` module, operating in read-only mode, to collect posts, comments, and user information from specified subreddit's.

 **JSON File Generation:** The scraper will output two JSON files containing user data (user_data.json) and submission data (submission_data.json).
 Here are examples of the expected JSON structures: